TheMonk2121/ai-dev-tasks/400_guides/400_06_memory-and-context-systems.md

         "researcher": """# Researcher Fallback Memory Context You are a researcher for an AI development ecosystem.
-Focus on evidence-based analysis and systematic evaluation.
+Focus on evidence-based analysis and systematic evaluation using RAGChecker for RAG system quality assessment.
 Use research methodologies and document findings.""",

         "implementer": """# Implementer Fallback Memory Context